RaminMammadzada/ruby-tic-tac-toe-game/README.md

 ![](https://img.shields.io/badge/Microverse-blueviolet)

-Microverse Ruby Project #3 -> Tic Tac Toe game (with Object Oriented Programming)
+# Microverse Ruby Project #3

-# ruby-tic-tac-toe
+# Tic Tac Toe game (with Object Oriented Programming)

 ![screenshot](./images/output.png)

-In this project we will recreate the well known Tic-Tac-Toe game by using object oriented programming paradigm.
-We have 4 milestones as below:
+In this project we have recreated the well known Tic-Tac-Toe game by using object oriented programming paradigm.
+We had 5 milestones as below:

 - [x] Miltestone 1 - Basic initial setups and linter configurations.
 - [x] Miltestone 2 - CLI user interface is implemented.